HOW TO NAME A LUXURY BRAND - 3 TIPS

 Heritage can relate to products, practices, places or people.
 If a product has been sold throughout the years it is own legacy becomes it’s selling point.
 If a product comes from a historically significant location it may harness all of the positive qualities associated with it or act as a tangible representation of its history.
 If a practice or means of production has been used throughout history it becomes a tradition.
 If a product is associated with a family name of great significance the consumers may buy this product to get closer to its prestige.

 A classic example of heritage-based naming is luxury products produced in Britain, specifically London.
 Britain is a place of great historical significance and luxury retailers often used this to their advantage by using brand naming to associate their business with this significance.
 Jewellers will often aim to associate the legacy of London's luxurious history by adding “of Bond Street” to their names.
 Fashion brands will often desire to be associated with Oxford street.
 The most significant heritage seen in luxury branding is that of the royal family.
 The royal warrant is one of the most desired symbols of prestige for a British brand.
 Luxury brands can greatly benefit from associating themselves with the royal family as seen in brands such as David Linely.

 If you are looking to build a luxury brand 3 of the most tried and true naming conventions include limited editions, the founder's name and heritage.
 Each of these works best in different contexts and appeal to different target markets.

 These Luxury naming conventions are just the tip of the iceberg.
 We hope they inspire you next time you are looking to launch a brand with a touch of class.
-If you would like to know more about luxury branding take a look at our branding hub or our brand naming workshop!

 If you found this blog helpful be sure to share it on LinkedIn, Twitter or Facebook by clicking the icons below.